astirpe/koozic/docs/music/actions.rst

    Run
       Start the conversion process.
 More precisely, flag the converter to be ready for conversion.
       The conversion automatically starts in the background within 2 minutes.

+   Scan
+      Analyzes the folder in order to add new tracks in the library or update the information on existing trakcs.
+It also removes the deleted tracks from the library.
+It only analyzes folders and tracks for which the modification time has changed since last scan.
+It means that if the ID3 tags of a file are updated, its modification time should also be updated.

+      The database is updated every 1000 new files or every 2 minutes.

+   Unlock
+      A folder being analyzed is 'locked', meaning that it is protected against multiple scans at the same time.
+If the scanning process crashes at some point (hopefully it shouldn't happen), the folder may stay 'locked' without actual analysis running.
+This allows to 'unlock' the folder and make it available for scanning.

    Update Events
       Retrieve all the events of the artists thanks to BandsInTown.